-- Click the add icon on the bottom right of the screen
+- Click the Add sandbox button on the top right of the screen

 - Input a Label (must only contain lowercase letters, numbers, and dashes), then select the branch which has the desired backend features you want to work on (it'll default to your

-masterbranch if left empty), tick if you want to create public project domains with the sandbox, and then click Create
+masterbranch if you leave it empty), tick if you want to create public project domains with the sandbox, and then click Create

 Ticking Add public DNS means you can share a URL for a project running on a sandbox with someone in the business team to review the work in progress.
 See the using public domains in a Frontastic sandbox article for more information.

 Your sandbox will then start booting, which might take as long as 20 minutes to boot for the first time.
 You'll see the initial information (like in the image below) but you won't have the SSH data included at this stage.